 If there isn’t a note, the first thing you should do is call the police and get a police report.
 If your vehicle is in a parking garage or in the lot of a local business, there’s a good chance there will be video surveillance that may have recorded the accident and the license plate of the other vehicle.

-1. Call the Police
+Call the police

-If you were the victim of a hit and run, call the police and have them file a report.
+If you were the victim of a hit-and-run, call the police and have them file a report.
 Tell the officer everything you can remember about the accident.

-2. Document the Scene
+Document the scene

 Take pictures of the damage to your car and of its surroundings.
 Pictures, along with a police report, are helpful for the adjuster when they investigate your claim.